yedkap/AutoSAM2-VSOD-personal/README.md

 # AutoSAM
-AutoSAM: Adapting SAM to Medical Images by Overloading the Prompt Encoder
+AutoSAM2-VSOD: Adapting SAM2 to VSOD by Overloading the Prompt Encoder

 ## Overview

-This work improves the Segment Anything Model (SAM) for medical image segmentation by replacing its conditioning mechanism with an image-based encoder.
+This work improves the Segment Anything Model 2 (SAM2) for medical image segmentation by replacing its conditioning mechanism with an image-based encoder.
 Without further fine-tuning SAM, this modification achieves state-of-the-art results on medical images and video benchmarks.

 ## Paper